Understanding Message Hierarchies

 One way that I love, is just thinking about it like this; you’re setting and context is where you start with the why.
 If you can’t convince someone or if you don’t start with the why, why should I be listening to you?
 Why are you even talking to me?
 What is this about?
 You don’t set that context, you’ve lost them, right.

 So, you need to start with the why.
 Then you want to let them try.
 If you’ve intrigued them with the why, and the context makes sense to them, and the promise, the value proposition that you put out to them is relevant to them, then the natural thing they’re going to think is; Okay, all right, tell me more.
 Right?
 Gimme the gist, gimme more details of what you’re offering.
 Right?
 So, you’ve got to think in terms of why, and then try.

-Try is all the content that you use to kind of, get them to understand the product, get them to understand how it achieves their goals for them.
+Try all the content that you use to kind of, get them to understand the product, and understand how it achieves their goals for them.
 And then you end with the buy.
-Give them the opportunity to act.
+Allow them to act.
 Give them the opportunity, the gateway, the portal, to be able to get the thing that you’ve just…

 The solution that you’ve just offered them.
 Right?
 So, it’s very simple.